mli/new-docs/python/guide/packages/gluon/loss.md

 show_classification_loss(gloss.LogisticLoss())
 ```

 #### [Kullback-Leibler Divergence Loss](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/loss.html#mxnet.gluon.loss.KLDivLoss)

-The Kullback-Leibler divergence loss measures the divergence between two propbaility distributions by caclucating the cross entropy minus the entropy.
+The Kullback-Leibler divergence loss measures the divergence between two propbaility distributions by caclucating the difference between cross entropy and entropy.
+It takes as input the probaility of true label and the probabilty of predicted label.
+The loss is large, if the prediced probality distribution is far from the groundtruth propability distribution.
+KL divergence is an asymmetric measure.

 ```python
 gloss.KLDivLoss()